8 Prevalent Myths and Misconceptions About Colloidal Silver

 Copyright 2011 Steve Barwick, The Silver Edge

-Lately, there’s been more misinformation on colloidal silver going around than I’ve seen since the FDA first instituted their failed campaign to ban it back in the late 1990’s.
+Lately, there’s been more misconception about colloidal silver going around than I’ve seen since the FDA first instituted their failed campaign to ban it back in the late 1990’s.
 People seem to be “salting” various news and social networking forums with this misinformation, in an attempt to get it passed around the internet and posted on even more forums.

 This, of course, is a classic campaign to get misinformation about colloidal silver to go “viral,” meaning to get it passed around unwittingly by others who think they’re doing the world a favor by posting the latest “facts” on colloidal silver.